tidepool-org/development/README.md

 This config will provision and start up the Kubernetes server, and a private docker registry that Tilt will deploy development builds to as you work locally on the Tidepool services.

-**Note:** Windows and Mac users will need to ensure that MongoDB is not running locally when running the `ctlptl` command above, since it will error due to the `extraPortMappings` for `27017` in the `Kindconfig.yaml` already being in use on the host machine.
-After provisioning, the MongoDB service can be restarted without issue.
-Linux users, if they encounter this issue, can simply remove the `extraPortMappings` section from the `Kindconfig.yaml`.

 ## Install Netcat

 Netcat should be installed by default on an recent versions of MacOS.
 If it is not, you can install it via homebrew.